MouriNaruto/MouriDocs/docs/21/ReadMe.md

   to scale the timers unless you patch it.
 It seems the legacy Windows versions really love the ACPI Timer, Windows Vista as the example to show that.
-Also, legacy Windows versions won't check the PM Timer Block address from the Generic Address Structure in the ACPI FADT table.
+Also, legacy Windows versions won't check the PM Timer Block address from the Generic Address Structure in the ACPI FADT table, which actually provided the value in Hyper-V Generation 2 Virtual Machines.
 - The kernel in legacy Windows versions doesn't check the availability of the dynamic partitioning policy only for Windows SKUs instead of the actual environment.